christopher5106/christopher5106.github.io/_posts/2016-06-07-recurrent-neural-net-with-Caffe.markdown

 # Repeat layer

 As in [Recurrent Spatial Transformer Networks](https://github.com/skaae/recurrent-spatial-transformer-code), it can be very usefull to have a Repeat Layer to repeat the value of an image vector into the different steps of the RNN.

+This kind of layer can be useful to transfer less data to the GPU, and go faster since transfer time are the bottleneck.

 Let's see in practice how it works, and create a *repeat.prototxt*

 ```protobuf
 name: "Repeat"